 B.F.A Jewelry/Metal Arts, California College of the Arts, 2010

 Corey graduated from California College of the Arts where he studied Jewelry/Metalsmithing and small sculpture.
 His undergraduate work drew upon his background in music and focused on the intersection of art and musical instruments.
-After earning his B.F.A., he worked both locally and internationally as a violinist and producer performing music for predominantly Asian American organizations and media.
+After earning his B.F.A., he worked both locally and internationally as a violinist and producer performing music for Asian American organizations and media.
 His current research combines both his interests in music technology and design to explore audio systems and environments that re-frame the relationships between the composer, audience, and sonic space.

 Architect and Professor Emeritus Richard Berteaux’s interest in vernacular and environmentally responsive architecture is underscored by his professional work and his research on color in vernacular architecture.

 Born and educated in Los Angeles, California, he studied Romance Languages at UCLA, and received a BA in Spanish.
 He attended the Sorbonne in Paris for a year in an intensive French Language and Culture program, received a Bachelor of Architecture degree from U.C.
 Berkeley and an M.S. degree from Stanford University in Urban Design.

 Artist’s Statement: After a conventional education reading history at the University of California, Berkeley and Stanford University, I switched course, educated myself as a book designer and calligrapher, taking the last letterpress class offered at Oakland’s Laney Trade School and studying with the calligrapher Arne Wolf.